GoogleCloudPlatform/java-docs-samples/vision/spring-framework/README.md

     Open up a terminal and run the command `gcloud auth application-default login`.
     This will provide the account authentication necessary to run the application.

-4. In this directory, run this Maven command to start the Spring Boot application.
+4. In this directory, run the following Maven command to start the Spring Boot application.
-    After running the command, the application can be visited at http://localhost:8080/.
     ```
     mvn clean spring-boot:run
     ```

+5. After running the command, the application can be visited at http://localhost:8080/.